NisargSharma/NisargSharma/README.md

 - 👀  I’m interested in Web application development and Mobile Application development.

-- 💬  Talk to me about Angular, JavaScript, Web application development and Mobile Application development, Freelancing Opportunites, Open Source.
+- 💬  Talk to me about Angular, JavaScript, Web application development, Mobile Application development, Freelancing Opportunites, Open Source.

 - 📫  Looing to collaborate on a project?
 Reach out to me at devstackr99@gmail.com.